AlGepe/OmniSnippets_JS/docs/omni/vSetter.rst

     omni.createValueSetter(variableName, DATA, { defaultUid: $defaultValueSetterUid });

-If you want to select a default value or use:
+Or, alternatively, if you don't want to select a default value:

 .. code-block:: javascript

     omni.createValueSetter(variableName, DATA);

-If you don't want any option selected by default.

 Arguments
 ~~~~~~~~~